Where Does Chocolate Come From?

-Chocolate is made from cocoa beans, which is in turn grown inside pods on the cocoa tree.
+Chocolate is made from cocoa beans, which are grown inside pods on the cocoa tree.
 The first step in making chocolate is to harvest and open the pods, exposing the beans.
-The beans are allowed to ferment for about a week and then are dried.
+The beans are allowed to ferment for about a week and then dried.

 At this point, the beans are roasted.
-Roasting not only brings out their flavor, it also makes the husks easier to remove.
+Roasting brings out their flavor and makes the husks easier to remove.
 After roasting, the beans are cracked into cocoa nibs (pieces generally no larger than ⅛"), and all the husks are separated.
 The nibs contain 53% cocoa butter and 47% cocoa solids.

-The next steps separate the cocoa butter from the solids.
-First the nibs are ground until they form a thick paste (cocoa mass or chocolate liquor).
+The next step is to separate the cocoa butter from the solids.
+First, the nibs are ground until they form a thick paste (cocoa mass or chocolate liquor).
 Then, the paste is pressed so all the cocoa butter is "squeezed out."
 What is left is 100% pure cocoa solids.
 When finely ground, the solids are sold as cocoa powder.

-To make chocolate for eating and cooking, chocolate manufacturers combine unpressed chocolate liquor, extra cocoa butter, sugar, vanilla, and sometimes milk solids (only in the case of milk chocolate).
-This mixture is churned together and then refined to break down the different particles and make is very smooth.
+To make chocolate for eating and cooking, manufacturers combine unpressed chocolate liquor, extra cocoa butter, sugar, vanilla, and sometimes milk solids (only in the case of milk chocolate).
+This mixture is churned together and then refined to break down the different particles and make it very smooth.

 The last step in the process is tempering.
 Tempering is the repeated heating and cooling of the chocolate to specific temperatures.
-The goal of tempering is to force the different fats in cocoa butter to all set up and crystallize together into a very stable form.
+Tempering aims to force the different fats in cocoa butter to all setup and crystallize into a very stable form.

-Properly tempered chocolate will be very hard.
-It will snap when you break it, melt slowly and have a lovely sheen.
+Properly tempered chocolate is very hard.
+It snaps when broken, melts slowly, and has a lovely sheen.
 The end result is an emulsion of very small dry chocolate particles suspended in a stable matrix of fat (cocoa butter).

 Dark Chocolate